 How do you Scale an Agile Methodology?

 We were doing great with Scrumban.
 Cranking out features, fixing bugs, and everything was awesome.
 But then, cracks started to show.
 We noticed that we were always planning.
 And, when we planned we always felt overwhelmed – buried in tickets.
 Constantly organizing and prioritizing hundreds of tasks was grueling.
-Tracking progress across a team of a dozen developers was impossible.
+Tracking progress across a team of a dozen software developers was impossible.
 As our team grew, these issues became unmanageable.
 We were spending all our time managing our process and not solving customer problems.
-Agile development is easy when teams are small.
+Agile software development is easy when teams are small.
 Communication is quick and efficient.
 Everyone knows what’s going on.
 Meetings are focused.
 People feel empowered.
 But, when a team grows communication gets harder.
 Coordination and planning less efficient.

 As our team grew, these issues were becoming unmanageable – we were spending all our time managing our process and not solving customer problems

 The challenge comes when you show success and suddenly, you have a team of 10 to 20.
 Now you’re spending most of your time just trying to keep the team organized and on track.
 More people means more opinions, leading to longer and more contentious meetings, code reviews, and pull requests.
 So many moving parts makes it hard to maintain a consistent vision.
-Developers then become restless because they’ve lost the autonomy, influence, and efficiency they once had.
+Software developers then become restless because they’ve lost the autonomy, influence, and efficiency they once had.
 Communication suffers and people feel out of the loop.
 Team leads are miserable spending all their time managing and planning instead of building stuff.